EricScyty3/Chinese-Checkers-Platform/README.md

 ### experiment1 & experiment1_2

-The experiment is divided into two parts here, it runs based on a similar pattern as the previous one but rather than just a single trial, it allows the user to define how many trials a certain parameter pair should run.
+The experiment is divided into two parts here, it runs based on a similar pattern as the previous one but rather than just a single trial, it allows the user to define how many trials a certain parameter pair should run with default iterations.
 The experiment tests the performance of the algorithm by trying different combinations of parameters, $C$ and $W$, while the first part only tests the integer combination and the second allows double values.

 For the first part of the experiment, the range is set from 0 to 5 for both parameters, such that there is a total of $36$ pairs of integral values.
 On the other hand, the second section provides 10 pairs that given a known $C$ combining it with a list of $Ws$: $[0.1, 0.2, ...1.0]$ .